archfz/cypress-terminal-report/README.md

 - Fixed issue with cy.request accepting parameters in multiple formats and the plugin not recognizing this. [merge-request](https://github.com/archfz/cypress-terminal-report/pull/19) by [@andrew-blomquist-6](https://github.com/andrew-blomquist-6)
 - Improved browser console logs for Error and other objects. [issue-1](https://github.com/archfz/cypress-terminal-report/issues/18) [issue-2](https://github.com/archfz/cypress-terminal-report/issues/16)
 - Added support for filtering logs.
 See `collectTypes` and `filterLog` options for the support install. from [issue](https://github.com/archfz/cypress-terminal-report/issues/15).
+- Removed option `printConsoleInfo` in favor of above.
+Also now the console.log and info are by default enabled.

 #### 1.1.0